 Step 7: Bake

-Transfer the baking dish to the preheated oven and bake for 25 minutes, or until the cheese is melted, bubbling and golden brown.
+Pop the dish into the oven and bake — for about 25 minutes, or until the cheese is melted, bubbling and gorgeously golden on top.

 Step 8: Serve